christ-offer/silverbullet-openai-plug/README.md

   - Creates a completion based on the full content of the current page
 - OpenAI: Selection Completion
   - Creates a completion based on the selected text
+- OpenAI: Image Generation
+  - Creates an image based on the selected text
+- OpenAI: Edit Selection
+  - Edits the selected text based on the instruction in the settings page

 ## Wait, SilverBullet?